Why Can’t I Lose Weight?

 - Improves energy, arthritis and joint pain, headaches and migraines, PMS, anxiety, frequent colds, heartburn, and constipation.

-- Is recommended for anyone suffering from autoimmune disease, multiple chemical sensitivity, fibromyalgia, chronic fatigue syndrome, digestive disorders, heart disease, arthritis, ADD, and other chronic degenerative disease.
+- Is recommended for anyone suffering from autoimmune disease, multiple chemical sensitivity, fibromyalgia, chronic fatigue syndrome, digestive disorders, heart disease, arthritis, ADD, and other chronic degenerative diseases.

 Dietary detoxification is recommended 1-2 times a year –– preferably in the spring and fall.
 A dietary detoxification protocol can last from 1 week to 2 months depending on your health goals.
 Our naturopathic doctors generally recommend a 28-day detoxification program and we encourage anyone to have a medically supervised detoxification if you’ve never done one before.